HHSDigitalMediaAPIPlatform/SyndicationSDK_JS/README.md

  **languageIsoCode**: String - // Find all media items written in the language specified by 639-2 isoCode , case insensitive.
  **hash**: String - // Find all media items which match the provided hash, case insensitive.
  **hashContains**: String - // Find all media items which match the provided partial hash, case insensitive.
- **sourceId**: Interger - // Find all media items that belong to the source specified by Id.
+ **sourceId**: Integer - // Find all media items that belong to the source specified by Id.
  **sourceName**: String - //  Find all media items that belong to the source specified by name, case insensitive.
  **sourceNameContains**: String - //  Find all media items that belong to the source specified by partial name, case insensitive.
  **sourceAcronym**: String - //   Find all media items that belong to the source specified by acronym, case insensitive.